 Since July 2021, at least 150 people have joined PSS sessions including individual, group, training and consultations.

-The UOSSM USA - Jordan office has provided humanitarian relief with food and emergency aid in areas of crisis in southern Syria and Jordan to refugee and underserved families.
+The UOSSM USA - Jordan regional office has provided humanitarian relief with food and emergency aid in areas of crisis in southern Syria and Jordan to refugee and underserved families.
 Such initiatives include essential food distribution, and provision of medical supplies and medicines to hard-to-reach areas in Syria.

 Since 2020, the UOSSM USA – Jordan office has distributed Adahi/Qurbani meat to refugees and underserved families in Jordan, and displaced families in southern Syria.